lennartquerter/euro-rack-synth/modules/clones/wolkje/README.md

 Built: Yes

 Issues:
-- Voltage pins for TL072 were swapped
+- (control board) Voltage pins for TL072 were swapped
-- LM4040 had the wrong footprint (pin-out was 1->2 instead of 3>2). swapped with cheaper LM4040 SOT-23-3 component
+- (control board) LM4040 had the wrong footprint (pin-out was 1->2 instead of 3>2). swapped with cheaper LM4040 SOT-23-3 component
-- LED's were in the wrong configuration, swapped position
+- (control board) LED's were in the wrong configuration, swapped position
+- (brain) STM32 could not be flashed.
+- (brain) NRST was not pulled down, leading to constant reset.

+### Version: 2
+PCB Tested: Yes

+Built: Yes

+Issues:
+- (brain) LED D1 is inverted!
+This is fixed in version 3, but if you are making your own PCB, make sure to invert the LED.
+- (control) All POTS are inverted.
+They are mirrored.